 The A6 boasts a slim design; at 2.8-inches, it is among the thinnest robot vacuums in the market.

-The Gen 2 CyclonePower cleaning system, on the other hand, guarantees all-round cleaning; from hard floors to carpets.
-Particularly on carpets, the A6 can collect quote some considerable dust in a freshly vacuumed heavy carpet.
+The Gen 2 CyclonePower cleaning system, on the other hand, guarantees all-round cleaning from hard floors to carpets.
+Particularly on carpets, the A6 can collect considerable dust even on a freshly vacuumed high carpet.
+This brings me to the point that, while the A4s can be fronted as a good carpet vacuum, it only works on thin carpets.

 This brings me to the point, while the A4s can be fronted as a good carpet vacuum, it only works on thin carpets.
 Otherwise, for heavy carpets, leave the job to the A6.